vt-digital-libraries-platform/checksumgenerator/README.md

 # CheckSumGenerator
-This checksum program was written in python.
-The program prompts the user a source folder of the images that need to be checksummed for ingestion into the Digital Library.
+This Python program, designed for calculating checksums, prompts the user to choose a source folder containing all the images requiring checksum generation before they are ingested into the Digital Library.